TejaVooh/PB2WheelBot/README.md

 # PB2WheelBot
 App to control the PB 2 Wheel Bot

+This is the android section of a 3 part activity to build a 2 wheel bot.

+IMPORTANT: This code cannot work independently.
+It works together with the Arduino Code and robot assembly instructions.

-The source code contains the required permissions for using the bluetooth adapter in version 6.0 and above.
+The source code contains the required permissions for using the bluetooth adapter in Android version 6.0 and above.

 Once you have compiled the code
 Note: To install the apk file successfully.